kgdunn/pid-book/data-visualization/data-visualization.rst

 The 25th percentile is the value below which 25 percent of the observations in the sample are found.
 The distance from the 3rd to the 1st quartile is also known as the interquartile range (IQR) and represents the data's spread, similar to the standard deviation.

 The following data are thickness measurements of 2-by-6 boards, taken at 6 locations around the edge.
-Here is a sample of the measurements, and a summary of the first hundred boards:
+Here is a sample of the measurements, and a summary of the first hundred boards created in ``R``:

 .. code-block:: text